 Henry K. Beecher, an anesthesiologist and a colleague of Lasagna, authored a classic paper called The Powerful Placebo, which examined 15 existing clinical reports with placebo responses.
 These studies had data from 1,082 patients in whom, Beecher suggested, placebo showed significant effectiveness in approximately 35%.

 35% of people show effects on taking placebos.
 75% of Antidepressant benefits are placebo effects.

 Two of the foremost placebo researchers in the world today are Ted Kaptchuk and Fabrizio Benedetti.

 Benedetti is convinced by his studies that “therapeutic rituals move a lot of molecules in the patients’ brain, and these molecules are the very same as those activated by the drugs we give in routine clinical practice.”
 That is, ritualistic practices and medicinal drugs have similar effects on our brains at the molecular levels.

-In a paper published in The Journal of Pain that meta-analysed data from 340 participants, in which Gashirai Mbizvo and his research team conclude that in cases of Complex Regional Pain Syndrome (CRPS), placebo analgesia does not last beyond the initial 15-30 minutes.
+In a paper published in The Journal of Pain that meta-analyzed data from 340 participants, Gashirai Mbizvo and his research team concluded that in cases of Complex Regional Pain Syndrome (CRPS), placebo analgesia does not last beyond the initial 15-30 minutes.

-Martin Seligman in a widely cited chapter titled Positive Psychology, Positive Prevention, and Positive Therapy, quoted the above study and wrote, “In the depression literature, a typical example, around 50% of patients will respond well to placebo drugs or therapies.
+- Martin Seligman in a widely cited chapter titled Positive Psychology, Positive Prevention, and Positive Therapy, quoted the above study and wrote: “In the depression literature, a typical example, around 50% of patients will respond well to placebo drugs or therapies.
 Effective speciﬁc drugs or therapies usually add another 15% to this, and 75% of the effects of antidepressant drugs can be accounted for by their placebo nature.”